Following the news of her forthcoming album Vulnicura, Björk announces some intimate shows this spring at City Center.

 In this fierce, unflinching drama, a woman who is determined to escape her life in rural China tries to forge a new identity in the city.

-As part of her new role as New York City Center’s first Artistic Associate, Wendy Whelan will talk with three generations of the celebrated d’Amboise dance family.
+As part of her new role as City Center’s first Artistic Associate, Wendy Whelan will talk with three generations of the celebrated d’Amboise dance family.

 Theater and Box Office